amirj11/advanced-system-design/README.md

 each server side component has its own Docker.

 ## Installation & Deployment
-run the following commands to deploy the project:
+run the following commands to install dependencies and enter the virtual environment:
 ```bash
 ./scripts/install.sh
 source .env/bin/activate
 ```
+The installation requires Python 3.8.0.

 ### Logging
 All system components use 'logging' package to log their runtime errors and some of their regular runtime operations. logs will be saved in "Logs" directory which will be created inside each of the components' directories.